awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **New Features**

 1. Added support for Amazon Aurora PostgreSQL Global Database\.
-For more information, see [Working with Amazon Aurora Global Databases](aurora-global-database.md)\.
+For more information, see [Using Amazon Aurora Global Databases](aurora-global-database.md)\.

 1. Added the ability to configure the recovery point objective \(RPO\) of a global database for Aurora PostgreSQL\.
-For more information, see [Managing Recovery for an Aurora Global Database](aurora-global-database.md#aurora-global-database-manage-recovery)\.
+For more information, see [Managing Recovery for Aurora Global Databases](aurora-global-database-managing.md#aurora-global-database-manage-recovery)\.

 You can find the following improvements in this engine update\.